The Cut’s attempted takedown of Priyanka Chopra echoes racism against successful Indian women

 New York magazine’s women’s lifestyle section, The Cut, is not one to shy away from controversy.
 One recent story, for instance, focused on the disturbing thoughts that haunt new parents, including feeling like you want to hurt your baby.
 At the same time, the site is generally supportive of women, rather than trying to tear them down with misogyny, racism, and ageism.
 It tackles difficult, taboo issues—all for the sake of sparking a conversation that might ultimately make women’s lives better.

 But yesterday, The Cut did just the opposite: At around 5 p.m., it dropped a hugely offensive story by celebrity writer Mariah Smith that reeked of sexism, and the internet noticed.
 By this morning, the story had been “edited” to remove the most offensive content.
+(You can read that version here.)
 And at about about 10 a.m. today, the story was completely deleted with the following editor’s note:

 Upon further editorial review, we found this story did not meet our standards.
 We’ve removed it and apologize.